FILING Review

 1609-PR

-1. My Producer affidavit keeps getting returned to me for the producer number not being valid.
+1. My producer affidavit keeps getting returned to me for the producer number not being valid.
 How do I find the correct license number?

 2. Why can’t we use a P.O.
-Box for a location of Risk?
+Box for a location of risk?

-1620 Report
+1620 Monthly Report

-1. When is the Monthly 1620 Report due?
+1. When is the 1620 Monthly Report due?

-2. Why was my 1620 Report returned?
+2. Why was my 1620 Monthly Report returned?

 Reconciliation

-1. Why does the Licensee receive a copy of the discrepancy emails?
+1. Why does the licensee receive a copy of the discrepancy emails?

-3. Do I need to file a 1620 Report if no business was transacted during the month?
+3. Do I need to file a 1620 Monthly Report if no business was transacted during the month?

 Examination